Tax Implications of Moving out of California

 How to make an 83(b) election for your company stock options

 Before making the election, it is important to understand whether your stock option agreement allows this.
-Your company should share an 83(b) election form with you, if you are eligible for this.
-You can also look at your stock option plan documents to see if it allows for accelerated vesting of your options.
+Your company, or the company attorney, should share an 83(b) election form (IRS Form 15620) with you, if you are eligible.
+You can also look at your stock option plan documents to see if it allows for “accelerated vesting” of your options or RSUs.

 Please review your stock option agreement and talk to your finance department to find out if you are eligible for this election.